-At the end of part I the written exam takes place (see also certification and examination 3.2)
+At the end of Course 1 the written exam takes place (see also certification and examination 3.2)

 Homework task/study task

-Between part I and part II participants have to prepare documentation of 2 case reports for two different patients.
+Between Course 1 and Course 2 participants have to prepare documentation of 2 case reports for two different patients.

 The documentation includes examination protocol, positioning diagram, photos from patients in a standing position (front-back-side-Adams test), with Basic Corrections in lying and sitting position and the therapy plan: 3 exercises, one breathing exercise, two mobilizing techniques, two home-exercises.

-In part II these papers will be a prerequisite for the certification process; some of the case reports presented and discussed.
+In Course 2 these papers will be a prerequisite for the certification process; some of the case reports presented and discussed.